RusticiSoftware/SCORMCloud_WordPressPlugin/scormcloud/readme.txt

 * Original Release.

 == Upgrade Notice ==

+= 1.1.0 =
+* Feature improvements in administration menus and training management.
+* Fixes a bug when changing AppIDs.

 = 1.0.7.3 =
 * Fixes a bug preventing invalid configuration from being corrected.